StarsoftAnalysis/MediaOrganiser/readme.txt

 *Click an icon of media file you'll insert.
 Then the media insert dialog similar as usual appears.
 Edit information of the media and click insert button.

+Media Organizer was forked from version 1.4.2 of Media File Manager by Atsushi Ueda.

+Since the fork, various changes have been made including:

+* restructuring and simplifying the code
+* better error handling
+* ...

 == Installation ==

 Install the plugin like usual ones.
 Then activate it.